-- Act as the governing body of all recognized Non-Pan Hellenic fraternities/sororities/and social fellowships. - Organize, standardize and regulate recruitment of new member activities; - Promote positive inter-fraternity/sorority competition in scholarship, service, athletics and any other events that may be deemed advisable to better participants, sororities, fraternities, the university and the community;
+- Act as the governing body of all recognized Non Pan-Hellenic fraternities/sororities/and social fellowships. - Organize, standardize and regulate recruitment of new member activities; - Promote positive inter-fraternity/sorority competition in scholarship, service, athletics and any other events that may be deemed advisable to better participants, sororities, fraternities, the University and the community;

-- Encourage cooperation and harmony among member organizations; - Provide education programs and services for member organizations; and - Serve as the liaison between university authorities and member organizations in matters of common interest.
+- Encourage cooperation and harmony among member organizations; - Provide education programs and services for member fraternities; and - Serve as the liaison between University authorities and member fraternities in matters of common interest.